Length: About 1.5 miles; allow between one and three hours for the hike

 Maps: 1:100,000 Glenwood Springs Map

 The trail meanders across sagebrush flats before winding up a hill.
-You will then connect with an old road or jeep trail, and there are trail markers along the way.
+It then connects with an old road or jeep trail, and there are trail markers along the way.
 Take a good look when the trail joins the road, so you can find it when you return.
 The trail winds down the roadway and across a ditch before starting back uphill.
 The last stretch of the trail is through a pinyon and juniper forest.
 Enjoy the shade of the woods and just keep moving toward the hogback.
 You will have spotted the arch long before this time and can use it as your guide.
-The trail ends at a bench or you can clamber over rocks right up into the arch.
+The trail ends at a bench, or you can clamber over rocks right up into the arch.

 Access: Take Highway 13 north of Rifle to mile marker 7.
 There is a parking area on the right and a gate with a Boy Scout sign that marks the trailhead.

 Safety Concerns: This can be an extremely hot hike in the summer or early fall, so come prepared with water and maybe a snack for when you reach the arch.
 Wear good hiking boots or shoes and use plenty of sunscreen.
 Be sure to pack out your trash and leave everything the way you found it.